-The Company has granted restricted stock awards ("RSAs") to five employees as of December 31, 2016.
-The Company used a fair value based method of accounting for stock-based compensation provided to our employees.
-The estimated fair value of RSAs is determined by using the closing price of Common Stock ("Common Stock") on the day prior to the grant date.
+The Company used a fair value-based method of accounting for stock-based compensation provided to our employees.
+The estimated fair value of restricted stock awards ("RSA's") is determined by using the closing price of Common Stock ("Common Stock") on the day prior to the grant date.
 The total expense, which would be reduced by estimated forfeitures, is recognized over the vesting period for these shares from the date of grant to the vesting date.
 During the vesting period, dividends to RSA holders are held for them until the RSA vesting dates and are forfeited if the grantee is no longer employed by the Company on the vesting dates.
 Dividends declared on these RSAs, less estimated forfeitures, are charged to retained earnings on the declaration date.
-Due to the limited number of employees currently participating in the program, the current forfeiture rate is estimated to be zero.
+Due to the limited number of employees currently participating in the program, and their tenure, the current forfeiture rate is estimated to be zero.

-Weighted Average Grant Date Shares Fair Value per Sha
+Weighted Average Grant Date

+Shares Fair Value per Share

 2015 Grants 89 \$5,100

-Outstanding at December 31, 2015 89 \$5,100
+Outstanding at December 31, 2015 89 5,100

 2016 Grants 34 5,175

-Outstanding at December 31, 2016 123 \$5,121
+Outstanding at December 31, 2016 123 5,121

+Vested in 2017 (108) 5,113

+Outstanding as of December 31, 2017 15 \$5,175

-The 2015 awards includes 29 shares vested on January 1, 2017, and 60 shares, which were to originally scheduled to vest on January 1, 2017, were amended to vest on July 1, 2017.
+The Company granted RSAs to five employees as of December 31, 2016 and no additional grants were made as of December 31, 2017.
+The 2015 awards include 29 shares vested on January 1, 2017, and 60 shares, which were originally scheduled to vest on January 1, 2017, were amended to vest on July 1, 2017.
 The accounting impact of the amendment was immaterial.
-The 2016 awards vest on January 1, 2018.
+Of the 34 shares awarded in 2016 which were originally scheduled to vest on January 1, 2018, 19 were revised and vested on December 28, 2017.
+The remaining 15 shares scheduled to vest on January 1, 2018 were revised to vest on July 1, 2018.
+The accounting impact of these amendments was immaterial.

-On January 31, 2017, the Company awarded 35 shares of its stock to two members of executive management.
+On January 31, 2017, the Company awarded 35 unrestricted shares of its stock to two members of executive management.